 by Teresia Smith

 If you have been victimized through sexual assault or domestic violence, you already live with emotional challenges.
 Overcoming such trauma takes a lot of effort and time.
 You may struggle to handle everyday activities and experience low self-esteem.
 As you heal from the trauma, hopefully you are regaining your confidence and starting to feel good again about your inner strengths and talents.
-After experiencing a trauma, it’s normal to withdraw, and social media can become addictive and can lead you to replace your face-to-face relationships with keyboard ones.
-However, Psychology Today reports, “Research conducted for a 2017 Huffpost article showed that “60 percent of people using social media reported that it has impacted their self-esteem in a negative way; 50 percent reported social media having negative effects on their relationships; 80 percent reported that is easier to be deceived by others through their sharing on social media.”
-Apps like Instagram and Snapchat function by showing only the most superficial aspects of people.”
+After experiencing a trauma, it’s normal to want to withdraw and social media can become addictive and can even lead you to replace your face-to-face relationships with keyboard ones.
+However, Psychology Today reports, “Research conducted for a 2017 HuffPost article showed that “60 percent of people using social media reported that it has impacted their self-esteem in a negative way; 50 percent reported social media having negative effects on their relationships; 80 percent reported that is easier to be deceived by others through their sharing on social media.”
+Apps like Instagram and Snapchat function mainly by showing only the most superficial aspects of people.”

 A teen girl recently said: “No one ever posts pictures of their face mid break-out or of their bombed test grade.
 As a result, the observer is led to a series of conclusions: 1) look at how great so and so’s life is; 2) I wish mine was more like theirs; 3) I suck.”